Yoast/wordpress-seo/readme.txt

 #### Other

 * Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.
+* Sets the WordPress tested up to version to 6.3.

 = 20.12 =